 California Weather in March

-Even though the rainy season is technically over, be prepared for some wet days in march.
+Even though the rainy season is technically over, be prepared for some wet days.
 It might put a damper on your travel plans, but we can't control what Mother Nature does.
 Just in case your vacation plans are sinking faster than the Titanic, here are some ideas for things to do on a rainy day in California:

 What to Pack